-There are a few photographers who really, really want to venture out in the rain, afraid that their cameras and lenses, or perhaps their own delicate selves, will be damaged.
-(After all, look what water did to the witch in the Wizard of Oz.)
 But don’t be afraid of getting wet.
 You can always cover your camera with my old stand-by shower cap that most decent (anyway) hotels provide in each room.
-This cheapie solution was a big help on my trip to Japan and kept a Canon Digital Rebel dry between shoots in and around a rainy Tokyo.
+This cheapie solution was a big help on a trip to Japan that kept a Canon Digital Rebel dry between shoots in and around a rainy Tokyo.

-If you’re shooting with the camera mounted on a tripod, consider attaching an umbrella to that three-legged necessity.
-This is easy to do with one of the many Manfrotto clamps also available.
+Tip: If you’re shooting with the camera mounted on a tripod, consider attaching an umbrella to that three-legged necessity.
+This is easy to do with one of the many Manfrotto clamps, like the Super Clamp, that are available.